maitta/xpence-react/README.md

 # xPence tracker

+React port of simple vanilla JS app for adding expenses to a list which is stored in a WebSQL db.
-Current compatibility of WebSQL, which is used for persistency, can be found here https://caniuse.com/sql-storage.
+Current compatibility of WebSQL can be found here https://caniuse.com/sql-storage.

 ## Available Scripts